smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 2. After uploading the Blueprints, go to Developer Tools > YAML tab and click AUTOMATIONS

 # How to use
 There are 7 Blueprints to control your Ulanzi Desktop Clock using Awtrix.
+Each automation that you create with a Blueprint needs a toggle helper to turn the notification or app on or off.
+Don't forget to create a toggle (or number) helper for each automation that you create with these Blueprints!

 ## 1. Awtrix Create Notification
 With this Blueprint, you can send a notification to the clock.